-VVC and HEVC, like other MPEG media codecs, are royalty-bearing, which means that licensing fees will be demanded for their use.
-The AV1 video codec jointly developed by the Alliance for Open Media ( AOMedia) between 2015 and 2018, on the contrary, is a general-purpose open-source coding format explicitly designed to be royalty-free.
-This was achieved by avoiding the use of patented third-party technology in the coding and decoding algorithms.
+The AV1 video codec, jointly developed by the Alliance for Open Media ( AOMedia) between 2015 and 2018, is a general-purpose format for Internet streaming based on well known technology.
 The video compression capability of AV1 is realized primarily with coding techniques derived from VP9/VP10, Daala, and Thor [ source].
 Inside a WebM container, audio compression support is added through the OPUS codec [ source].

 The IETF is expected to adopt AV1 as the Internet Video Coding (NetVC) standard in late 2018 [ source] alongside the OPUS codec, which has already been standardized in RfC 6716 in 2012.
 I anticipate broad hardware decoding support for AV1 in late 2020.
 Note that software decoding is already provided, even on Windows [ source], and work on a BSD-licensed optimized decoder called dav1d has progressed as well.
 The current versions of the AV1 specification and software are available at these pages:

 Update Nov.
 2018 As this image indicates, the speed of the AV1 reference encoder has recently been increased by at least a factor of 60 without a significant reduction in coding efficiency [1.6 %, source], so it seems that a runtime and coding gain similar to that of the HEVC reference encoder will, indeed, become possible with AV1 soon.
+This observation is also supported by a May 2019 test by the BBC, summarized here.
 Still, the efficiency of the VVC reference software clearly remains out of reach for AV1.
 This shortcoming will be addressed by AV2, whose standardization will begin in a few years when support for AV1 has been widely deployed to consumer devices [ source].